paul-hammant/tbd/content/continuous-integration/index.md

 Martin Fowler (with Matt Foemmel) called out Continuous Integration in a article in 2000
 {{< ext url="https://www.martinfowler.com/articles/originalContinuousIntegration.html" >}},
 (rewritten in 2006{{< ext url="https://www.martinfowler.com/articles/continuousIntegration.html" >}}), and
-ThoughtWorks colleagues went on to build the then-dominant "Cruise Control" {{< ext url="http://cruisecontrol.sourceforge.net" >}} in early 2001.
+ThoughtWorks colleagues went on to build the then-dominant "Cruise Control"{{< ext url="http://cruisecontrol.sourceforge.net" >}} in early 2001.
 Cruise Control co-located the CI configuration on the branch being built next to the build script, as it should be.